-Called the "quintessential amateur golfer" in the most complimentary sense, Kent Moore has somehow pulled off the juggling act of maintaining his top-level playing prowess over more than three decades while being a committed husband and father, a successful businessman and an active civic leader.
+Called the “quintessential amateur golfer” in the most complimentary sense, Kent Moore has somehow pulled off the juggling act of maintaining his top-level playing prowess while being a committed husband and father, a successful businessman and an active civic leader.

-Although Moore was born in Oklahoma City, he's a proud Coloradan through and through.
-While at Littleton's Arapahoe High School, Kent earned his first notable golf accomplishment: the 1973 Colorado Golf Association Junior Match Play Championship.
-Many more honors would follow.
+While at Littleton’s Arapahoe High School, Kent earned his first notable golf accomplishment: the 1973 Colorado Golf Association Junior Match Play Championship.
+Many more followed.

-Kent became the top player and captain of the Purdue University golf team.
-He won the 1986 CGA Stroke Play Championship and 1989 CGA Match Play Championship, joining Hale Irwin and Brandt Jobe among a distinguished list of Colorado golfers who have earned state junior, match play and stroke play titles.
+After graduating from Purdue University, where he was the team’s top player and captain golf team, in 1978, Moore returned to Colorado, joined Cherry Hills Country Club in 1983 and won the 1986 CGA Stroke Play Championship and 1989 CGA Match Play Championship, joining Hale Irwin and Brandt Jobe among a distinguished list of Colorado golfers who have earned state junior, match play and stroke play titles.

 Moore has been a tournament director for the Colorado Opens, and he continues to compete successfully, having played in at least a half-dozen USGA championships.
-He follows his wife, Janet, into the Colorado Golf Hall of Fame.
+Moore coached the Wheaton (Ill.)
+College men’s golf team from 2011-2015.
+His wife, Janet, preceded him into the Colorado Golf Hall of Fame in 2001.